gmdjunaid/robust-news-classification/notes.md

 - **Resolution**: We revert to the original internal convention `1=fake, 0=real` (ISOT assigned in code).
 WELFake is treated as having `1=fake, 0=real` (the opposite of its documentation).
 - **Interpretation**: Earlier “inverse” performance was due to label confusion, not randomization; results are now interpreted under the corrected label understanding.

+#### 2025-12-10 – WELFake 10k sample & GPU configuration

+- **WELFake 10k sample integrated**: Updated `src/prepare_welfake_sample.py` and `08_main_experiments.ipynb` so the main flow now uses `data/test/WELFake_Dataset_sample_10000.csv` as the mixed labeled external test set (instead of the earlier 1k sample).
+- **Device checks in notebook**: Added a small torch diagnostic cell near the top of `08_main_experiments.ipynb` to print `cuda`/`mps` availability, making it explicit when the environment is using Apple Silicon GPU (MPS) vs. CPU.
+- **Automatic GPU selection (embeddings)**: Modified `src/05_embeddings_model.py::build_embeddings` to automatically pick `cuda` if available, otherwise `mps` on Apple Silicon, and fall back to `cpu`, so SentenceTransformer embedding computation now runs on GPU when possible.
+- **Automatic GPU selection (transformer wrapper)**: Updated `src/06_transformer_model.py::TransformerSklearnWrapper` to use the same device-selection logic (CUDA → MPS → CPU), ensuring DistilBERT evaluation (zero-shot on WELFake and fake-only test) uses GPU without manual device arguments.
+- **Accelerate dependency resolved**: Installed and documented the need for a compatible `accelerate` version with `transformers`, which previously caused runtime errors; with the correct version and MPS enabled, fine-tuning remains slow but is now feasible within course constraints.

 ### Project summary

 - **Goal**: Build a model to classify news articles as fake or real.